wasmerio/wasmer.io/_posts/introducing-markdown-playgrounds-powered-by-wasm.md

   <source src="/images/blog/wapm-playground.mov" type="video/quicktime">
 </video>

+> You can also play with the demo online in [wapm.io/python/python](https://wapm.io/python/python)

 ## How to create a playgrounds

 To make the code snippets interactive in your `.md` files, you need to add `YAML` annotations to the file as described below and an extra tag in the code snippet.